In the following you will find an overview of various projects, institutions and cooperation activities.

 - mentoring³ - targeted support for women in science: mentoring³ is a mentoring program for the development of academic careers for female doctoral, post-doctoral and post-doctoral students in all subjects of the University Alliance Ruhr (UA Ruhr).

-- Science in Dortmund (DE): windo e.
+- Science in Dortmund (only in German): windo e.
 V. is the network of university and non-university science and research institutions in Dortmund.